MikeMitterer/dart-material-design-lite/README.md

 # Material Design Lite for Dart
-> A library of [Material Design](http://www.google.com/design/spec/material-design/introduction.html) components in CSS, Dart, and HTML
+> A GUI library of [Material Design](http://www.google.com/design/spec/material-design/introduction.html) components in CSS, Dart, and HTML
 ([MDL Dart website][mdldemo]).

 Material Design Lite lets you add a Material Design look and feel to your static content websites.
 It doesn’t rely on any JavaScript